TritonVM/triton-vm/specification/arithmetization.md

 **Relations to Other Tables**

 1. A Permutation Argument establishes that the rows in the RAM Table correspond to the rows of the [Processor Table](#processor-table).

-### I/O Tables

-There are two I/O Tables:
-one for the input, and one for the output.
-Both consist of a single column.
-The input and output can be committed to in the form of the FRI codeword Merkle roots associated with their interpolants (which may or may not integrate randomness).

-**Padding**

-_TODO_

-**Boundary Constraints**

-None.

-**Transition Constraints**

-None.

-**Relations to Other Tables**

-1. A pair of evaluation arguments establish that the symbols read by the [processor](#processor-table) as input, or written as output, correspond with the symbols listed in the corresponding I/O Table.

 ### Hash Coprocessor Table